shader-slang/slang/docs/cpu-target.md

 Executing CPU Code
 ==================

-In typically slang operation when code is compiled it produces either source or a binary that can then be loaded by another API such as a rendering API.
+In typical slang operation when code is compiled it produces either source or a binary that can then be loaded by another API such as a rendering API.
 With CPU code the binary produced could be saved to a file and then executed as an exe or a shared library/dll.
 In practice though it is not uncommon to want to be able to execute compiled code immediately.
 Having to save off to a file and then load again can be awkward.
 It is also not necessarily the case that code needs to be saved to a file to be executed.

 To handle being able call code directly, code can be compiled using the SLANG_HOST_CALLABLE code target type.
 To access the code that has been produced use the function